-If you fail to keep your appointment or reschedule it as detailed in the next section, your file will close and you will forfeit your exam fee.
-ARRT and your state licensing agency are not responsible for appointment time discrepancies between you and the test center.
+If you fail to keep your appointment or fail to reschedule it as detailed in the next section, your file will close and you will forfeit your examination fee.
+Neither ARRT nor the FL DOH Rad Tech Certification Office are responsible for appointment time discrepancies between you and the test center.